lukapeschke/emacs-config/README.rst

 ==============

 This is my Emacs configuration.
-It supports various config formats and adds advanced support for several languages through `lsp-mode`_
+It supports various config formats and adds advanced support for several languages through `lsp-mode`_ .
+PR's are welcome!

 .. _lsp-mode: https://github.com/emacs-lsp/lsp-mode